websanco/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/reverting-changes.md

    **Later**: This creates the publication and allows users to make additional changes to the publication before publishing.

-1. Click on *Revert and Create Publication*.
+1. Click *Revert and Create Publication*.

 This creates a new publication that includes all necessary changes for reverting the selected publication.